SherlockPsy/Life/laws/MASTER_WORLD.md

 - events in other locations,
 - unrelated ongoing life,

-provided that:
+provided:

-- they do not depend on the current participant’s actions,
+- they do not depend on current participant actions,
 - they do not causally interfere with the current scene,
 - they obey all grounding and non-directorial rules.